e-StateReal/e-StateReal/README.md

 ---

-**Note**: This application combines real estate affiliate management with medical recommendation capabilities.
-The medical features are for educational and support purposes only and should not replace professional medical advice.
+**Note**: e-State Real Store is your trusted partner in real estate discovery and investment opportunities.